 Are you considering homeschooling your child?
 You can do it!
 As you get started, it’s important to make sure you comply with the education laws where you live.
 This page helps you understand how to homeschool legally in Northern Mariana Islands—step by step.

-Northern Mariana Islands law requires children between the ages of 6 and 16 to attend school.
+Northern Mariana Islands law requires children between the ages of 5 and 17 to attend school, until they have completed twelfth grade or meet the high school graduation requirements.

 If you want to start homeschooling during the school year and your child is currently enrolled in a public or private school, HSLDA recommends that you formally withdraw your child from that school.
 If you are going to start homeschooling after the school year is over, and your child is considered enrolled for the following year, we recommend that you withdraw your child before the next school year begins, so that the school does not mark your child as absent or truant.